-This year’s judging panel is chaired by writer, critic, broadcaster and film-maker Bidisha.
+This year’s judging panel was chaired by writer, critic, broadcaster and film-maker Bidisha.
 It includes poets Mimi Khalvati, Chris McCabe, Niall Campbell, and vlogger, poet and author Jen Campbell.

-Poems from the shortlists, plus works commended by the judges, will be published as the 27th Forward Book of Poetry this autumn.
-Shortlisted poets will be invited to read at a prize ceremony on 18 September 2018 at the Southbank Centre, London.
+Poems from the shortlists, plus works commended by the judges, are published in the 27th Forward Book of Poetry – available HERE.
+Shortlisted poets were invited to read at a prize ceremony on 18 September 2018 at the Southbank Centre, London.

 Bidisha is an author, arts critic, film-maker and broadcaster for BBC radio and TV, Channel 4 and Sky.
 She presented the flagships arts programmes The Strand (World Service) and Night Waves (BBC Radio 3) as well as being a regular critic on Newsnight Review, Front Row and Saturday Review, which she has also guest presented.
 She has presented numerous arts documentaries for BBC radio and TV and is a regular critic and columnist for The Guardian and The Observer.
 She is the author of two novels as well as two travelogues from the Middle East and from Italy.
 Her most recent book, her fifth, is Asylum and Exile: Hidden Voices of London, based on her long-term outreach work with asylum seekers and refugees.
 Her poetry has been published by Wasafiri magazine, Seagull Books, Saqi Books, English PEN and Young MWA magazine and she also writes on poetry for Poetry Review and BBC Arts.
 She is a trustee of the Booker Prize Foundation, looking after the UK’s most prestigious prizes for prose fiction in English and in translation.
 She has just directed her first film, An Impossible Poison, a dramatisation of text from a selection of her poetry, which premiered in Berlin in late 2017.